What you need:

 7. Slide pizzettes onto the parchment paper and then onto hot baking sheet in the oven.
 Bake for 10 to 12 minutes.
 Remove from oven and sprinkle over the lemon zest, if using.
 Serve with a simple watercress salad.

-Photo courtesy of Jan Baldwin
+Photo credit: Jan Baldwin